joshuaandrewsN/ncpbootcamp/DataProtection/DataProtection.rst

 - Metro Availability is a policy applied to a datastore that effectively spans across two (2) sites.

-  - Nutanix provides native “stretch clustering” capabilities which allow for a compute and storage cluster to span multiple physical sites.
+  - Nutanix provides native “stretch cluster” like capabilities which allow for a mission critical vm to remain in sync across multiple physical sites.

-    - In these deployments, the compute cluster spans two locations and has access to a shared pool of storage.

-  - Therefore, container (datastore) names must be the same on both clusters (unlike async where container names need to be different).
+- In these deployments, when a Metro protected vm makes a write, the write happens locally (RF2) and remotely (RF2 on the remote side too).
+Therefore, container (datastore) names must be the same on both clusters (unlike async where container names need to be different).

-- This expands the VM HA domain from one site to two sites providing a near zero RTO and a RPO of zero.
+- This expands the VM with a near zero RTO and a RPO.

-  - In this deployment, each site has its own Nutanix cluster, however the containers are “stretched” by synchronously replicating to the Remote Site before acknowledging writes.
+  - In this deployment, each site has its own Nutanix cluster, however the protected VMs writes happen synchronously, replication happens at the Remote Site before writes are acknowledged.

-- In the event of a site failure, an HA event will occur where the VMs can be restarted on the other site.
+- In the event of a site failure, an fail-over event will occur where the VMs can be started on the other site.

-  - The failover process is typically a manual process.
+  - The fail-over process is typically a manual process.

-- With the AOS 5.1 release a Metro Witness can be configured which can automate the failover.
+- With the AOS 5.1 release a Metro Witness can be configured which can automate the fail-over.

   - The witness can be downloaded via the Portal and is configured via Prism.

 - Note that once a Metro Witness has been configured, it can fail (hence no need to have two witnesses) with the synchronous operation continuing without disruption.
 - In the event where there is a link failure between the two sites, each cluster will operate independently.
 Once the link comes back up, the sites will be re-synchronized (deltas-only) and synchronous replication will start occurring.

 -----------------------------------------------------